Vlashious/natatnik/CONTENT/DOTNET/ASPNETCORE.md

     }
     public async Task InvokeAsync(HttpContext context)
     {
+        // Invoke the next method.
         await _next.Invoke(context);

+        // If after all of thhe methods ahead
+        // status code of the http response is 403,
+        // write Access Denied.
         if (context.Response.StatusCode == 403)
         {
             await context.Response.WriteAsync("Access Denied");
         }

-        else if (context.Response.StatusCode == 404)
+        // Else if status code is 404, write Not Found. else if (context.Response.StatusCode == 404)
         {
             await context.Response.WriteAsync("Not Found");